-- 5. Architectural lighting of structures or buildings listed on the National Register of Historical Places. - 6.
-Lighting solely for signs as regulated under Article 7 of the Cambridge Zoning Ordinance. - 7.
-Lighting for theatrical or television production or performance areas, if an electrical permit has been received from the City's Inspectional Services Department. - 8.
-Lighting for work areas at construction sites, if an electrical permit has been received from the City's Inspectional Services Department. - 9.
-Underwater lighting in swimming pools and other water features. - 10.
-Seasonal lighting as defined in this Ordinance. - 11.
+- 12.11.
 Lighting that is only used under emergency conditions. - 12.
-Lighting required by federal, state, or local laws, rules or regulations. - 13.
-Lighting for sports facilities, including but not limited to outdoor conditioned or unconditioned rinks, open courts, fields, and stadiums.
-All light fixtures shall be directed and shielded in a way that minimizes light trespass and sky glow.
-Lighting for the playing surfaces and spectator areas must be turned off after the activities have ceased or 11:00 PM, whichever is earlier.
+Lighting required by federal, state, or local laws, rules or regulations to be in non-conformance with this Ordinance. - 13.
+Lighting for sports facilities, including but not limited to unconditioned rinks, open courts, fields, and stadiums, except if aimed and directed in a way that causes unnecessary light trespass and sky glow.
+Lighting for the playing surfaces must be turned off after the activities have ceased or 11:00 PM, whichever is earlier.